NateEag/how-i-code/content/caring-for-users.rst

 simple, robust ways to bypass and override the automation, because `all systems fail`_.

-..
-TODO Link `fully understand the problem` to Understanding Problems.

 Protect them.
 If someone who does not use the software requests a feature, discuss it with actual users.
 Only add it if it helps them.
 If users request a feature that seems short-sighted or unwise, work with them to fully understand